raimondilab/atlantis_db/README.md

 [![DOI]()]()

-An integrative daTabase for human proteome structuraL And FuNcTIonal Sites
+An integrative daTabase for human proteome structural And FuNcTIonal Sites

 ![](/logo.png)